 This day you trek through steep descent path all the way to Jumla passing splendid views of green hill, forests, villages and ridges.
 Stay overnight at lodge.

 Stay overnight at hotel in Nepalgunj.
+Stay overnight at hotel.

 Fly from Nepalgunj to Kathmandu by flight 40 minutes.